 One of Europe's most picturesque and historic capital cities, Vienna is a relative breeze to navigate.
 Unlike sprawling Berlin or mega-metropolis London, the Austrian capital is a mid-tier city that you'll likely find manageable as you try to get around.
 Still, it's a good idea to familiarize yourself with public transportation options in Vienna ahead of your next trip, especially if it's your first.
+This is especially true because in many places, information and announcements aren't readily available in English.
 Here's a guide for complete beginners.

 Types of Public Transportation

 Vienna is served by an extensive network of tramway, subway/underground (U-Bahn) and bus lines, which make getting pretty much anywhere in and around the city easy — at least once you get the hang of it.

 The iconic red tramways snaking through the old streets of Vienna are as much a part of the city's identity as its grand palaces and graceful cafés are.